Skip to main content

 Technical Analysis

-CVE-2025-49343 identifies a Cross-Site Request Forgery (CSRF) vulnerability in Socialprofilr's Social Profilr software, versions up to 1.0.
-CSRF vulnerabilities allow attackers to trick authenticated users into submitting unintended requests to a web application, exploiting the user's active session.
-In this case, the CSRF flaw facilitates stored Cross-Site Scripting (XSS) attacks, where malicious scripts injected by the attacker are permanently stored on the target server and executed in the context of other users' browsers.
-The vulnerability does not require prior authentication (PR:N) but does require user interaction (UI:R), such as clicking a crafted link or visiting a malicious webpage.
-The CVSS 3.1 score of 7.1 reflects a high severity, with network attack vector (AV:N), low attack complexity (AC:L), and a scope change (S:C), indicating that the vulnerability affects resources beyond the initially vulnerable component.
-The impact affects confidentiality, integrity, and availability at a low to moderate level (C:L/I:L/A:L).
-No patches or public exploits are currently available, but the vulnerability is published and recognized by Patchstack.
-The lack of patches means organizations must rely on mitigation strategies until a fix is released.
+CVE-2025-49343 identifies a Cross-Site Request Forgery (CSRF) vulnerability in Socialprofilr's Social Profilr software, affecting all versions up to 1.0.
+CSRF vulnerabilities allow attackers to trick authenticated users into submitting unwanted requests to a web application, exploiting the user's active session.
+In this case, the CSRF flaw enables stored Cross-Site Scripting (XSS), meaning that malicious scripts can be injected and persist on the platform, potentially compromising user data and session integrity.
+The CVSS 3.1 score of 7.1 reflects a high severity, with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:R), and scope change (S:C).
+The impact affects confidentiality, integrity, and availability at a low to moderate level.
+No patches or known exploits are currently available, but the vulnerability's presence in a social profiling platform raises concerns about identity theft, session hijacking, and unauthorized actions.
+The vulnerability's exploitation could lead to unauthorized changes in user profiles, data leakage, or further malware injection via stored XSS.
+The lack of authentication requirement and the ability to execute actions via user interaction increase the risk of targeted phishing or social engineering attacks.
+The vulnerability was reserved in June 2025 and published by Patchstack in December 2025, indicating recent discovery and disclosure.

 Potential Impact